odys-z/odys-z.github.io/sphinx/notes/dev-op/survey.rst

 * Service architecture planning
 * Data service exposing policy
 * Business intelligence with traffic surveying and analyzing
-* Having available data service visualized at design time.
+* Having available data service visualized at design time for others.

 Works to be done: